PaoloMazzon/JamEngine/Notes.md

  - Make drawSortedMap convert the `TileMap`'s values into sprite frames so it can be done quicker in the future.
  - Alot of Font.c is not verbose and this should be fixed.
+ - Go through and check what needs to be optimized

 Features
 ========